laminlabs/lamindb/README.md

 LaminApp is a data management app built on LaminDB.
 If LaminDB ~ git, LaminApp ~ GitHub.

 LaminApp, support, code templates & auto-dispatched integration tests for a BioTech data & analytics platform are currently only available on an enterprise plan.
-LaminApp is available for your cloud or AWS infrastructure or hosted by us.
+LaminApp is available for your cloud infrastructure or hosted by us.

 ## Quickstart